“It doesn’t matter to the Lord whether He saves by the few or by the many” (I Samuel 14:6).

 Four: Work with your leaders to see that each age group is being ministered to reasonably well.
 As a church grows, it can have separate ministries for children or youth or college, but at first, these are often combined.

 Five: As pastor, follow up with every guest in your church.
 Don’t announce you’re doing it, just do it.
-Make sure the Sunday bulletin has a place for first-timers to register and then you call on them (phone, email, or personal visit) either that afternoon or within the next 48 hours.
+Make sure the Sunday bulletin has a place for first-timers to register and then you call on them (phone, email, or even personal visit if it would be welcomed) within the next 48 hours.

 Eight: Add a spirit of joy to the worship services.
 You do this by your attitude, by calling attention to accomplishments of those who do well, as well as by the tempo and choice of music for the service.